-Antidepressants work well at managing symptoms in most people with major depressive disorder (MDD).
+Antidepressants work well at managing symptoms in with major depressive disorder (MDD).
 Yet only one-third of people will find adequate relief from their symptoms with the first drug they try.
-About 10 to 30 percent of people with MDD won’t get complete relief from an antidepressant, no matter which one they take at first.
+About of people with MDD won’t get complete relief from an antidepressant, no matter which one they take at first.
 Others will get better temporarily, but eventually, their symptoms may return.

 If you experience things like sadness, poor sleep, and low self-esteem and medication isn’t helping, it’s time talk to your doctor about other options.
 Here are six questions to lead you through the discussion and get you on the right treatment path.